GIXLabs/SAndC/Lab6/README.md

 ![One-wire sensor](assets/onewire.png)

-1. We have two types of one-wire sensors: Stainless Steel cylinder, or BJT package.
+1. We have two types of one-wire sensors: stainless steel cylinder, or BJT package.
 Use appropriate hookup as shown above.
 1. Hook up to Arduino, install and run driver software (see Resources above).
-1. Download the [one-wire-512.ino](one-wire-512/one-wire-512.ino) to the Arduino, print values to your PC.
-Note: this is one of the example files when installing the library through the library manager.
+1. Using the library manager in the Arduino IDE, install the OneWire library by Paul Stoffregen (Tools \> Manage Libraries \> Search: OneWire).
+1. Open the example sketch that came with the library (File \> Examples \> OneWire \> DS18x20_Temperature)
 1. As you get each sensor working, take each one to the ice-water and boiling-water baths.
 1. ✏️ Record reading of the sensor in ice water & boiled water.
 1. ✏️ Using the fact that ice-water is very close to 0 deg C and boiling water is very close to 100C, derive 2nd order polynomial calibration factors for thermistor.
 (If you find your type-K sensor or one-wire sensor is also not very accurate, you can also perform calibration.
 In this case, a linear calibration is often good enough)